Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

    ### Exclusives

-   • I have created a signup form with validation so that user is prompted if their is any error in completing the form.
+   • I have created a signup form with validation so that user is prompted if there is any error in completing the form.

    • I then linked the form to the code institute form dump so that the all user actions throughout the website generates a response.

 # Future Features :rocket: